ToadsworthLP/sfr-data-source/README.md

 ```

 The app will send one message to both topics and shutdown.

+### 5. Start the DataTransformer command line app
+Listens to the incoming weather data and transforms them into Fareinheit via Kafka Streams

 ## Choice of number of brokers, partitions and replica